erincunningham7/project-portfolio-five/README.md

 - [Django Allauth Documentation](https://docs.allauth.org/en/latest/installation/quickstart.html) was used to install the allauth library and styling
 -[Crispy Forms docs](https://django-crispy-forms.readthedocs.io/en/latest/install.html) was used to install the crispy forms package

+## Resubmission

+For my project resubmission I focused on the following:

+- Ensuring the contact model saves to the database successfuly
+- Toasts can be closed successfully with the "X" button
+- After clicking email verification, 404 error page is not displayed anymore
+- Making the site more UX friendly by fixing the navbar on mobile screen sizes
+- Display order history pages successfully
+- Sending confirmation emails successfully